philrandal/Linux-Audio-Adjustments/README.md

  4) Improve network latency
  ______________________________________________________________________________________________________________________________
  ## Prerequisites
- 1) nano file editor; apt install nano
+ 1) nano file editor; sudo apt install nano
  2) Or the ability to use vi editor, your choice.

 **Should work on any SBC running Debian based OS, has been tested on:**